kaldi-asr/kaldi/egs/multi_cn/s5/README.md

 * ST-CMDS (110 hours)
 * THCHS-30 (26 hours)

+This recipe was developed by Xingyu Na (Microsoft Corporation) and Hui Bu (AISHELL Foundation).

 ## Highlights

 1. This recipe start from bootstraping small GMM models using small portion of data to speaker adaptive training using cleaned full partition, which is over 1k hours.